SpektraSystems/Azure-Arc-for-Kubernetes/02-Getting-started-On-Prem-Kubernetes-Cluster.md

 # Exercise 2: Getting started with On-Prem Kubernetes Cluster
 In the provided lab environment, you would already have one Windows 10 machine running with Kubernetes Cluster already deployed and running.
-In this exercise, we’ll connect to the VM and check the existing Kubernetes Cluster
+In this exercise, we’ll connect to the VM and verify the existing Kubernetes Cluster

 ## Task 1: Verify existing Kubernetes Cluster
 In this task, you will check the existing Kubernetes cluster and verify if the cluster is up and running.

-1. Type Visual Studio Code in the search bar on the bottom left corner of the VM, Open **Visual Studio Code** option that comes up
+1. Type Visual Studio Code in the search bar on the bottom left corner of the VM, Open **Visual Studio Code** from the option that comes up or Click on Visual Studio Code icon on the Desktop.

    ![](./images/arc-01.png)